CrowdStrike (NASDAQ:CRWD) Releases FY 2022 Earnings Guidance

-CrowdStrike (NASDAQ:CRWD) last announced its quarterly earnings data on Wednesday, June 2nd.
-The company reported $0.10 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.06 by $0.04.
-CrowdStrike had a negative return on equity of 11.89% and a negative net margin of 15.86%.
-The company had revenue of $302.80 million for the quarter, compared to analyst estimates of $291.77 million.
-During the same quarter last year, the firm earned $0.02 EPS.
-CrowdStrike’s revenue for the quarter was up 70.0% compared to the same quarter last year.
-Analysts forecast that CrowdStrike will post -0.5 earnings per share for the current year.
+CrowdStrike (NASDAQ:CRWD) last announced its quarterly earnings data on Monday, August 30th.
+The company reported $0.11 EPS for the quarter, beating the consensus estimate of $0.09 by $0.02.
+The business had revenue of $337.69 million during the quarter, compared to the consensus estimate of $323.53 million.
+CrowdStrike had a negative net margin of 16.34% and a negative return on equity of 13.86%.
+The company’s revenue was up 69.7% on a year-over-year basis.
+During the same period in the previous year, the business earned $0.03 earnings per share.
+On average, equities research analysts predict that CrowdStrike will post -0.53 earnings per share for the current year.

-In other news, CFO Burt W. Podbere sold 17,016 shares of the company’s stock in a transaction dated Monday, June 21st.
-The stock was sold at an average price of $236.49, for a total transaction of $4,024,113.84.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CAO Abhishek Maheshwari sold 3,198 shares of the stock in a transaction that occurred on Monday, June 21st.
-The shares were sold at an average price of $237.35, for a total value of $759,045.30.
+In other news, COO Colin Black sold 735 shares of the company’s stock in a transaction dated Friday, June 11th.
+The shares were sold at an average price of $226.50, for a total transaction of $166,477.50.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, CAO Abhishek Maheshwari sold 3,198 shares of the company’s stock in a transaction dated Monday, June 21st.
+The shares were sold at an average price of $237.35, for a total transaction of $759,045.30.
 The disclosure for this sale can be found here.
-Insiders sold 301,334 shares of company stock valued at $75,926,213 over the last 90 days.
-Corporate insiders own 8.64% of the company’s stock.
+Insiders have sold 273,834 shares of company stock worth $70,220,728 in the last quarter.
+Company insiders own 8.64% of the company’s stock.

-A hedge fund recently raised its stake in CrowdStrike stock.
-Morgan Stanley lifted its position in shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD) by 223.3% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 4,563,798 shares of the company’s stock after purchasing an additional 3,152,219 shares during the period.
-Morgan Stanley owned 2.02% of CrowdStrike worth $1,146,928,000 as of its most recent filing with the Securities and Exchange Commission.
-58.46% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in CrowdStrike stock.
+Morgan Stanley increased its holdings in CrowdStrike Holdings, Inc. (NASDAQ:CRWD) by 223.3% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 4,563,798 shares of the company’s stock after acquiring an additional 3,152,219 shares during the period.
+Morgan Stanley owned about 2.02% of CrowdStrike worth $1,146,928,000 at the end of the most recent quarter.
+Institutional investors own 62.78% of the company’s stock.

 CrowdStrike Holdings, Inc is a holding company, which engages in the provision of cloud-delivered solution for next-generation endpoint protection that offers cloud modules on its Falcon platform through SaaS subscription-based model.
 It operates through Domestic and International geographical segments.